-Anime is instantly recognizable through a series of visual tropes including: large expressive eyes; articulated, gravity-defying hair styles; emotive mouths that are either small and demure or large and evocative; and, exaggerated physical proportions of body shape, with males impossibly muscly and females hyper-feminine, lithe and doe-eyed.
+Anime is instantly recognizable through a series of visual tropes, particularly in their character design, including large expressive eyes; articulated, gravity-defying hairstyles; emotive mouths that are either small and demure or large and evocative; and exaggerated physical proportions of body shape, with males impossibly muscly and females hyper-feminine, lithe and doe-eyed.

 Caricature is an illustration style that employs the exaggeration of physical features in its subjects for comical or satirical effect.
-Usually drawn as figures with large heads and small bodies, the targets of caricature are usually public figures, politicians and those in authority.
+Typically drawn as figures with large heads and small bodies, the targets of caricature are usually public figures, politicians, and those in authority.
 The spirit of the depiction is to mock, mimic or lampoon the personality.

 The art of the caricature is to capture key physical features and distort them while still making the subject matter instantly recognizable.
 These days the device is mainly used for political satire because of its effectiveness as a form of biting commentary.

-Cartoons and comics express storylines via a series or strip of images, usually accompanied by dialogue or captions.
-Therefore the authors can be a combination of writer and illustrator.
+Cartoons and comics express storylines via a series or strip of images, usually accompanied by simple dialogue or captions.
+Therefore the authors can be a combination of a writer and a comic illustrator.
 The difference between the two is that a cartoon can exist as a single illustration, whereas comics can come in short panel form or extend to graphic novels.

-In creating commercial art there can be little room for creativity as it responds to a brief from the client, however some of the most innovative illustrations can be developed.
+When it comes to creating commercial art, this form of illustration can leave little room for creativity as it responds to a brief from the client, however, some of the most innovative illustrations can be developed.